Computing the non-properness set of real polynomial maps in the plane: Strategy for computing the Jelonek set

 Let $f_1, f_2 \in \ZZ[x_1, x_2]$ be polynomials of degree $d$ and bitsize $\tau$.
 Also, assume that their Newton polytopes have at most $n$ edges.
 We go over the various steps of \sjalg to estimate their complexity.

 \emph{Initial computations.} First, we compute the Minkowski sum, Line~\ref{alg:sj-l-MS}.
 This costs $\sOO(n)$ and results a polygon with at most $\OO(n)$ edges at its convex hull.
-This is Alg.~\ref{alg:Mink-sum} which is a slight modification of the well known optimal algorithm \cite[Sec.~13.3]{BCKO-CG-08} for computing the Minkowski sum of two polygons.
-The modifications consist in characterizing, within the same complexity bound, the edges, $ \Gamma \prec A$ and the summands $(\Gamma_1, \Gamma_2)$ and do not alter the almost linear complexity of the algorithm.
+We do this by slighly modifying the well known optimal algorithm \cite[Sec.~13.3]{BCKO-CG-08} for computing the Minkowski sum of two polygons to remember the summands of its edge of the sum.

-\emph{Computations with semi-origin edges.} The next phase of the algorithm considers the semi-origin edges of the Minkowski sum, Line~\ref{alg:sj-l-so} to \ref{alg:sj-l-so-eq-3}; that is edges having at least one summand containing $0$.
+\emph{Computations with semi-origin edges.} Next, we consider the semi-origin edges of the Minkowski sum, Line~\ref{alg:sj-l-so} to \ref{alg:sj-l-so-eq-3}; that is edges having at least one summand containing $0$.
 The most computational expensive operation is the computation of the roots (real or complex) of univariate polynomials; these are the polynomials $P_1(t)$ and $P_2(t)$ appearing at Lines~\ref{alg:sj-l-so-eq-1} and \ref{alg:sj-l-so-eq-2}.
 They come from the restriction of $f_1$ or $f_2$ on $\Gamma$ and so their degree is at most $d$ and bitsize at most $\tau$.
 The computation of their roots (real or complex) costs $\sOB(d^3 + d^2\tau)$ \cite{Pan-usolve-02}.
 As there are at most $\OO(n)$ semi-origin edges, the total cost of the first phase is $\sOB(n(d^3 + d^2\tau))$.